HugoMskn/HugoMskn/README.md

 - 👋 Hi, I’m @HugoMskn
 - 👀 I’m interested in hacking and all thoses shit yk
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning things (yeah)
-- 💞️ I’m looking to collaborate on somes botnets
+- 💞️ I’m looking to collaborate on somes botnets n miners
 - 📫 How to reach me ? : on discord -> Hugo ;)#1400 or telegram -> https://t.me/HugoMskn

 <!---